inmation/inmation-web-docs/webtrend/README.md

 # Introducing inmation:webtrend

-inmation has been working on an exiting new project - **inmation:webtrend**. **WebTrend** is a *trend display application* with the charts data directly coming from the system:inmation.
+inmation has been working on an exiting new project - **inmation:webtrend**. **WebTrend** is a *trend display application* with the charts data directly coming from system:inmation.
 System:inmation and the WebTrend is a powerful combination, allowing the end user to track, compare and spot the abnormalities that are crucial for continues operations, in close to the real event time.
-Giving that extra edge for swift decision making.
+Giving that extra edge for swift decision making. \
+Trends between system:inmation and the WebTrend are streamed by the inmation Web API (Application Programming Interface), which is hosted in a Windows Service.
+It can be used by any external application as an interface to system:inmation, using the HTTP or WebSocket Interface.
+This architecture allows a very fast data streaming to the WebTrend.

 ![WebTrend](./webtrend.png "WebTrend")